 - Burns – Cars contain a lot of flammable fuel and materials, and car fires often happen quickly.
 Occupants may be trapped in their vehicles when a fire starts, which can quickly result in life-changing burns.

-Back and neck injuries, including whiplash, also plague most Florida car accident victims.
-No-fault insurance often covers treatment for these injuries, but Bradenton claimants may have to consider litigation to recover for more serious injuries.
+Back and neck injuries, including whiplash, also plague many Bradenton car accident victims.
+No-fault insurance often covers treatment for these injuries, but Bradenton claimants may have to consider litigation to recover from more serious injuries.

-Overview of Florida Car Accident and No-Fault Laws
+Overview of Bradenton Car Accident and No-Fault Laws

 Special insurance laws apply to Florida car accident cases.
 In Florida, the type and severity of a claimant’s injuries generally dictate if he or she can sue for compensation.
 Bradenton residents injured in a car accident must prove they’ve suffered a serious injury to pursue personal injury litigation.